PhD in Management

 We offer registration on a full and part-time basis.
 For part-time students we would expect regular attendance at Lancaster for supervision meetings.
 This would normally mean once per term.

 The research training of the PhD in Management includes compulsory modules covering topics related to research design in management, qualitative and quantitative research methods.
 They are accompanied by several skill seminars and the opportunity to take postgraduate-level modules from a wide selection of modules offered by other programmes in LUMS.
-Full details of this programme are provided in the PhD in Management Handbook 2015/2016.
+Full details of this programme are provided in the PhD Management handbook.